Mike Slinn

 3.1.0

-If the required version of Ruby is not available, an error is issued and execution stops: rbenv: version '3.1.0' is not installed (set by /var/sites/www.mslinn.com/.ruby-version)
+If the required version of Ruby is not available, an error is issued and execution stops: rbenv: version '3.1.0' is not installed (set by /var/myproj/.ruby-version)

 Installing Rbenv

-If you opted to install Ruby using rbenv for any platform, including Linux and Mac, follow the rbenv official installation instructions.
+If you opted to install Ruby using rbenv on any platform, including Linux and Mac, follow the rbenv official installation instructions.
 Unfortunately, I found a few errors and continuity gaps in the instructions.
-Following is an annotated transcript of what I did to install on WSL/Ubuntu, supplemented with notes for Mac:
+The following is an annotated transcript of what I did to install on WSL/Ubuntu, supplemented with notes for Mac.

 Shell